 Other Absentee Ballot Forms:

-- Download the Application for Absent Voter’s Ballot by Voter Hospitalized, or Whose Minor Child is Hospitalized, Because of an Accident or Unforeseeable Medical Emergency (11-B) PDF
+- Download Application for Absent Voter’s Ballot due to Voter Hospitalized, or Whose Minor Child is Hospitalized, Because of an Accident or Unforeseeable Medical Emergency (Form 11-B)

-- Download the Application for Absent Voter’s Ballot by Voter Requiring Assistance (11-F)
+- Download the Application for Absent Voter’s Ballot by Voter Requiring Assistance (Form 11-F)

 - Federal Voting Assistance Program Absentee Ballot Request for Uniformed Service Members, Their Families and Other Overseas U.S. Citizens (FVAP)